Spittie/yapbl.py/README.md

     # There's no size limit for that
     p.push_file('https://www.pushbullet.com/img/header-logo.png')

-    # yapbl will try to guess the correct mimetype based on the filename, but you can always override that
+    # yapbl will try to guess the correct mimetype based on the filename
+    # But you can always override that
     p.push_file('https://www.pushbullet.com/img/header-logo.png', file_type='image/png')

     # You can set a custom filename as well